tahaminachy43/VolunTree/README.md

 ## Using the application
 Note: The application was designed using the iPhone 16 Pro screen size.
 Thus, the application may look different on other phone sizes.
+Also note that you will have to tell XCode to ignore the API folder in the Build Settings and Build Phases.

 The initial view to start the app is at InitialPages/Starter.
 Users can register/log in, while organizations can only sign in as they need to get approved by us before receiving an account.
 This allows us to ensure verified organizations are on our application.